chenyong89/unl-schnablelab/docs/index.md

 ## GC (Genotype-Corrector) module

-GC is a bioinformatics tool to impuate missing data and correct wrong genotype calls in bi-parental population.
-You can find more details about this tool from our [publication](https://doi.org/10.1038/s41598-018-28294-0).
-Please follow more detailed [tutorials](gc_tutorial.md) to learn how to conduct GC on your own data.
+GC is a bioinformatics tool used to impute missing data and correct erroneous genotype calls in bi-parental populations.
+For more details, refer to our [publication](https://doi.org/10.1038/s41598-018-28294-0).
+Detailed [tutorials](gc_tutorial.md) on conducting GC with your own data can be found here.

 ```
 $ python -m schnablelab.GC